JoelNavales/book-keeping/README.md

 #instruction

 -download all the content in this repository.
--simply open the index.html file and open it as "Chrome" or "Microsoft Edge" depending on what default browser is set to your computer.
+-simply open the index.html file and open it as "Chrome" or "Microsoft Edge" depending on the default browser is set to your computer.